z3y50n/ReverseCuthillMcKee/README.md

 * arg1: N, The size of the Matrix (N x N)
 * arg2: Density, percentage of non-zero elements

+**Note: In the Makefile change the CC variable to match you version of gcc compiler*

 ***
 Running the code in the above way will compute the RCM and print the time it took for completion